 With the help of dating therapy, dating doesn’t have to be so painful

-I often say that dating is one of a small handful of activities where we tend to throw all of our creativity out the window and we become incredibly conservative.
+We often say that dating is one of a small handful of activities where we tend to throw all of our creativity out the window and we become incredibly conservative.

 How about bringing some creativity to your dating therapy?

-That has to do with a lot of things, including our ideas about gender, sexuality and sex.
-It’s also unfortunately the case that many people have been through pretty terrifying or degrading experiences that have left them with an impaired image of who they are, their desirability to others, or how they feel about their bodies.
+That has to do with a lot of things, including our ideas about gender, sexuality, and sex.
+It’s also, unfortunately, the case that many people have been through pretty terrifying or degrading experiences that have left them with an impaired image of who they are, their desirability to others, or how they feel about their bodies.
 It’s inevitable that this stuff will come up when taking on dating.

 Stop dating so privately

-I think another reason people get into trouble with dating (and stop being creative) is that they tend to do dating much too privately.
+Another reason people get into trouble with dating (and stop being creative) is that they tend to do dating much too privately.
 Perhaps you’re embarrassed that you’re dating, or of who you’re dating.
 Perhaps you’re ashamed of struggling with dating.

 Whatever the reason, it’s keeping you stuck.

 It doesn’t have to be that way.
-Working with a therapist is a great way to change this, and can be the start of building your dating team.
-Group therapy is another terrific option, and it offers a bigger, broader team.
+Working with a therapist is a great way to change this and can be the start of building your dating team.
+Group therapy is another terrific option and it offers a bigger, broader team.
 What’s particularly great about that, once you’re successful, is that you’ve then got a ready-made relationship team.

 Dating isn’t the same thing as creating your life.